satwikkamath/LED_Driver_PCB_Design/README.md

 ## Overview

-This project involves designing a PCB to drive four high-power LEDs using the CAT4104 LED driver IC.
+This project involves designing a PCB in KiCAD to drive four high-power LEDs using the CAT4104 LED driver IC.
 The PCB supports PWM dimming control provided by an ESP32 microcontroller and is powered by a 28V supply.

 ## Features